Glossary | FAQs | Press Area | Links | Articles

 FTP

 File Transfer Protocol.
 The common method of uploading web pages to the internet.
-FTP details are the host, user name, password needed to alter or add a web page on the internet.
+FTP details are the host, user name, password needed to alter or add a web page on the Internet.

 Gateway Pages